 Chris Bingley is a Certified Athletic Therapist with over a decade of hands-on experience working with a wide range of athletes and active people.
-He has had experience with many different types of sports injuries, from fractures, concussions, to minor ligament sprains and muscle strains.
+He has had experience with many different types of sports injuries from concussions and head injuries, spinal injuries, joint dislocations, major and minor ligament sprains and muscle strains.

 Whether you require help improving a chronic condition or your new injury demands some attention, Chris can help.
 Chris's goal is to provide immediate care while devising a long-term strategy, with the emphasis on re-injury prevention.

 Each patient's injury prevention program is catered to an individual's specific needs based on an both objective and subjective evaluation.
 Goal setting also affects the scope of each program.
 For example, if there is a competition date that will impact the healing timeline then training and therapeutic recommendations will be based on that end goal.